 When geological engineering Ph.D. student Ken Boyko is out of the classroom, you can find him on his 240-acre sheep farm.

-thank you for 40 years of service!
+thank you for YOUR service!

 Congratulations Rock Mechanics!